gitops-tools/image-updater/README.md

 This currently supports receiving hooks from Docker and Quay.io.

-## WARNING
+### WARNING

 Neither Docker Hub nor Quay.io provide a way for receivers to authenticate Webhooks, which makes this insecure, a malicious user could trigger the creation of pull requests in your git hosting service.

 Please understand the risks of using this component.

+## Pubsub Service
+Similarly to the Webhook service, the pubsub services allows to update Git Repos when a pubsub Event is received.

+This currently supports Events from [Google Cloud Registry](https://cloud.google.com/container-registry/docs/configuring-notifications).

+It requires two arguments `--project-id` and `--subscription-name`.
+See [below](#google-container-registry-setup) for more details on how to setup the subscription.

 ## Configuration

-This service uses a really simple configuration:
+Both the Webhook and Pubsub service uses a really simple configuration:

 ```yaml
 repositories: